₹198.00

 Assignment Set – 1

-Q1. a.
-Discuss the significance of financial statement analysis.
+Q1.
+A. Discuss the significance of financial statement analysis.
 Mention types of financial statements Analysis are there?

-Office equipment (life less than 1 year) Rs 50,000
+Office equipment (life less than 1 year) …………. ₹ 60,000

 Ans 1.

-Significance of Financial Statement Analysis
+(A).
+Significance and Types of Financial Statement Analysis

 Its Half solved only